khalidkyounis/floyd-warshall-algorithm/Readme.md

 ## cProfile (Pefromance Test)

-To test the performance of recursive and imperative version of Floyd-Warshall functions, type the following command in the IDE terminal or Run the code directly:
+To test the performance of recursive and imperative version of Floyd-Warshall functions, type the following command in the IDE terminal or run the code directly:

     python -m cProfile tests/performance_test_recursive.py